firebird631/siis/README.md

 * regions.json : Supported regions, except you create your own you don't have to override this file
 * fetchers.json : Supported fetchers, except you create your own you don't have to override this file
 * stratetgies.json : Supported strategies, except you create your own you don't have to override this file
+* audio.json : Only for the desktop-mode, configure your own sounds on notification (WIP)

 List of the sub-directories of config :
 * watchers/ : One file perf watcher to configure, name of file must refers to a valid watcher name.